theotsori/alx-system_engineering-devops/0x01-shell_permissions/README.md

-These are navigation codes for shell basics.
+These are navigation codes for shell basics permissions.